Tufahije

 Tufahije (singular: tufahija) is a dessert made of walnut-stuffed apples poached in sugar water.
-It is very popular in Bosnia and Herzegovina, Serbia, Bulgaria, and Croatia.
+It is very popular in Bosnia and Herzegovina, Croatia, Serbia, and Bulgaria.

 The Bulgarian pechani yabalki are also stuffed with walnuts, but are usually baked, not poached.

 Serving

 Tufahije is served in large glasses with their own glazed syrup and whipped cream on top.
 It is usually accompanied by coffee.